wp-plugins/video-player/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Inserting video on a page is a perfect way to supplement website with media content and expand the user’s interest in your site.
+Inserting video player on a page is a perfect way to supplement website with media content and expand the user’s interest in your site.

 == Description ==